shail10/IDS-project/README.md

-## This repository contains the code and
+### This repository contains the code and project report of the IDS course.
+The code was done in Python environment on Jupyter Notebook.